davidlares/resource-discovery-brute-force/README.md

 ## Script and arguments

-The working name for this project is `davidBrute` because my lackness of creativity for naming stuff.
-For executing the code, you'll have to:
+The working name for this project is `DavidBrute` because of my lack of creativity for naming stuff.
+To execute the code, you'll have to:

 `python fb.py` where you: